TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 • Web Identity role: A type of IAM role.
 • SAML 2.0 federation role: A type of IAM role.
 • Custom IAM role: A type of IAM role.

+IAM roles are associated with permissions that determine access within AWS.
+They are designed to be assumed by a user, service, or application to get temporary access to AWS resources.